What Is Cash Flow in Business & Why Is It So Important

 Liabilities (or debt) can be obligations, expenses, or anything you owe.
 In relation to cash flow, tracking the cash flow-to-debt ration can provide a good overview of the financial health of your business.
 It's important to keep your liabilities on the low end in order to maintain a positive cash flow.

-This is one of the terms most often confused with cash flow.
+Gross profit is one of the terms most often confused with cash flow.
 Both seem very similar as they account for money going into and out of a business.
 But gross profit is the profit a company makes after the costs associated with producing and selling your product, are deducted.

 Gross Profit = Revenue – Cost of goods sold (COGS)